ibm-cloud-docs/cloud-object-storage/cli/rclone.md

 sudo crontab -e
 ```

 4. Add an entry to the bottom of the crontabs file.
-Crontabs are straight forward: the first five fields represent in order minutes, hours, days, months, and weekdays.
+Crontabs are straight forward: the first five fields describe in order minutes, hours, days, months, and weekdays.
 Using * denotes all.
 To make the `backup.sh` run at Daily at 1:05 AM, use something that looks like this:

 ```sh
 5 1 * * * /full/path/to/backup.sh